 6. Functional Foremanship:

 Taylor specified in this technique that specialization is to be introduced in a factory.
 He advocated ‘functional foremanship’ for this purpose.
 A functional foremanship is a form of an organization that involves supervision of a worker by several specialist foramen.
-Example - matters relating to the speed of work and repairs of machinery is to be supervised by the speed boss and the repair boss respectively in this case.
+Example - matters relating to the speed of work and repairs of machinery are to be supervised by the speed boss and the repair boss respectively in this case.

 7. Differential Piece-Rate Plan: